spencerprettygood/ailogogenerator/docs/archive/ai-sdk-documentation.md

 | `gpt-4o-mini-tts` | <Check size={18} /> |

 ---

 title: Azure OpenAI
-description: Learn how to use the Azure OpenAI provider for the AI SDK.
+description: Learn how to use the Azure OpenAI provider for the AI SDK
 ---

 # Azure OpenAI Provider